Module 5: Statistical Genomics 3 – Polygenic Prediction

 This module covers critical concepts and statistical methods for polygenic prediction of complex traits and diseases.
 We will learn about the utility and evaluation of polygenic risk scores (PRS), the factors affecting prediction accuracy, the methodology to construct PRS using individual-level data or GWAS summary statistics, data quality controls, and challenges and pitfalls in the application.
 Additionally, participants will gain insights into Bayesian methods, a methodology widely used in the area, and we will introduce our in-house pipeline for polygenic prediction analysis.
 In practical sessions, we will use R, HPC, and command line software, including PLINK, GCTA and GCTB.

-Goal: By the end of the module, you will acquire the skills to compute the polygenic risk scores for the trait of interest from scratch and will have a general understanding of the complex statistical methods involved in polygenic prediction.
+- Acquire the skills to compute polygenic risk scores for the trait of interest from scratch

 Primary instructor: